 Additionally, the Center collaborates and works in partnership with a variety of University departments, clubs and organizations to sponsor awareness programs, lectures, workshops, retreats and performances that explore the shared and unique experiences of the members of our community.
 The Center staff also work in partnership with faculty to develop programs that enhance cross-cultural understanding and emphasize human dignity, solidarity and the importance of working for justice of all people.

-In addition to offering campus-wide programming on diversity-related issues, we advise, advocate and support Assumption’s ALANA (African-, Latino/Hispanic-, Asian-, and Native-American ) Network a student-run organization that plans multicultural programs and activities for students, and participate and collaborate in the ALANA Support Network that connects the various colleges and universities in the Worcester Consortium.
+In addition to offering campus-wide programming on diversity-related issues, we advise, advocate and support Assumption’s ALANA (African-, Latino/Hispanic-, Asian-, and Native-American ) Network a student-run organization that plans multicultural programs and activities for students, and participate and collaborate in the ALANA Support Network that connects the various universities in the Worcester Consortium.

 An Invitation to Grow